 In February 1987, 14 employees were fired, and 13 were suspended from the Winfield State Hospital and Training Center after claims of client abuse in the men’s wards.
 In 1991, after a long history of turmoil at Winfield, the governmental process of closing the hospital’s doors began.
 It was part of a movement fostered by the idea that the developmentally disabled had civil rights that should be protected.

 Finally, in March 1998, after much debate, Winfield State Hospital and Training Center closed its doors.
 At that time, it was the oldest and largest of the three Kansas state hospitals for developmentally disabled people.
 During its many years, it housed up to 1,492 patients at its maximum in 1952.
 The site then became the Winfield Correctional Facility.
 Today, it is a minimum-security facility for adult male residents with a capacity of 554.
-It serves as a re-entry site designed to provide a smooth transition from an institutional setting to the community for residents expected to be paroled in the near future.
+It is a re-entry site designed to provide a smooth transition from an institutional setting to the community for residents expected to be paroled soon.

 In the 21st century, Winfield remained an industrial and institutional town.
-With the exception of Cessna, most of the area’s major employers continued into the early 21st century.
+Except for Cessna, most of the area’s major employers continued into the early 21st century.
 The Strother Field municipal airport remains the site of the area’s principal industrial park, employing thousands.

 In 2010, Phase II of the Keystone-Cushing Pipeline was constructed west of Winfield, north to south through Cowley County, with much controversy over tax exemption and environmental concerns should a leak occur.